List of Welsh inventions and discoveries: 1976 – Electronic breathalyser

-2014 - Oldest jurassic dinosaur fossil
+2014 – Oldest jurassic dinosaur fossil

 A Dracoraptor fossil was first discovered in 2014 by Rob and Nick Hanigan and Sam Davies at the Blue Lias Formation on the South Wales coast.
-The genus name Dracoraptor is from Draco referring to the Welsh dragon and raptor, meaning robber, a commonly employed suffix for theropod dinosaurs with the type species being Dracoraptor hanigani.
+The genus name Dracoraptor is from Draco referring to the Welsh Dragon and raptor, meaning robber, a commonly employed suffix for theropod dinosaurs with the type species being Dracoraptor hanigani.
 It is the oldest known Jurassic dinosaur and is the first dinosaur skeleton from the Jurassic of Wales.

-2020 - Covid Emergency Ventilator
+2020 – Covid Emergency Ventilator

 The Covid Emergency Ventilator device was designed by senior consultant at Glangwili Hospital including Dr Rhys Thomas, after being prompted by Plaid Cymru leader Adam Price.
 The device was first produced by an engineering company in Ammanford with Dr Thomas saying that the device would not replace ICU ventilators and would be used before patients required intensive care treatment, which could mean patient with COVID-19 not needing ICU admission.
 The device underwent clinical trial in Bangladesh due to less patients being in Wales.

-2021 - Easier use medical compression stocking
+2021 – Easier use medical compression stocking

-Dr Robert Lister, a dermatologist at Wrexham Maelor Hospital, noted a trend amongst patients failing to wear the compression devices for management of vascular conditions and chronic oedema and devised a two part slip on stocking that could make application and removal easier.
+Dr Robert Lister, a dermatologist at Wrexham Maelor Hospital, noted a trend among patients failing to wear the compression devices for management of vascular conditions and chronic oedema and devised a two part slip on stocking that could make application and removal easier.
 The stocking was awarded an NHS contract for 400 units.